Left: Danny circa, 1989

 Height and Weight: 4’0″ and 45 pounds

-Distinguishing Characteristics: White Male, Brown hair, Blue eyes, it’s possible that Danny might have an attention deficit and or hyperactivity disorder (ADHD), he has a fair complexion with just a few freckles, his nickname is “Randy”
+Distinguishing Characteristics: Caucasian Male, Brown hair, Blue eyes, it’s possible that Danny might have an attention deficit and or hyperactivity disorder (ADHD), he has a fair complexion with just a few freckles, his nickname is “Randy”

 Clothing/Jewelry Description: A yellow Jam shirt with a black triangle design on it, a pair of white shorts,

 Danny was last seen in Gainesville, Florida on August 25th 1989.
 His brother last reported seeing him inside a neighbor, James Carl Welsh’s vehicle as he listened to the cars radio at 8:30 pm.
 He said James appeared to watching Danny as he did this from his home.
 Welsh declared he was going to bed shortly thereafter.
 His brother noticed that Welsh’s bedroom window had the screen removed at the time.

 Danny never returned home and was never seen or heard from again.
 His family reported him missing at midnight.
 His mother was originally not concerned about him not returning home.
 She assumed he chose to spend the night at a friends residence.